alexbevi/alexbevi.github.com/_posts/2022-12-16-grim-fandango.markdown

 ![](/images/adventure/grim/scummvm-grim-040.png)

-I was running this game using ScummVM and I upon [Ticket #13139](https://bugs.scummvm.org/ticket/13139), which lead me down a bit of a debugging rabbit hole.
+I was running this game using ScummVM and I stumbled upon [Ticket #13139](https://bugs.scummvm.org/ticket/13139), which lead me down a bit of a debugging rabbit hole.
 The game's scripted logic is written in [Lua](https://www.lua.org/) so I went on the hunt for a disassembler to see what the failing logic was doing (see the linked ticket above if you're curious).
 This lead me to Bret Mogilefsky's excellent post on ["LUA IN GRIM FANDANGO"](https://www.grimfandango.net/features/articles/lua-in-grim-fandango) I'd also recommend.

 Grim Fandango doesn't have a huge amount of replayability, but it is a lot of fun the first time you run through it.
 If you appreciate a good story though, this is definitely a game worth playing at least once.